toasterco/community-keijiban/README.md

 6. Go back to `APIs & Services > Library` and search for `Google Calendar API`
 7. Select it and press the Enable button
 8. Go to `APIs & Services > Credentials > OAuth consent screen`
+9. Under `Support email` select an email address
 9. Scroll down add the `Functions` domain under `Authorized domains`
 10. Then add the `Hosting URL` to `Application Homepage link` and `Application Privacy Policy link`.
 Then press save.
 11. This should redirect you back to `APIs & Services > Credentials`.
 Under `OAuth 2.0 client IDs` click on `Web client (auto created by Google Service)`
 12. Under `Authorized redirect URIs` add `https://us-central1-[project-id].cloudfunctions.net/oauthcallback` replacing `[project-id]` with your Firebase project ID.
 Then press save.
 13. This should redirect you back to `APIs & Services > Credentials`.
 Now under under `OAuth 2.0 client IDs` download the JSON file for `Web client (auto created by Google Service)`
 14. Rename the file to `calendar.json` and place into your project folder under `functions>keys`.
-You may need to create the `keys` folder if you do not have it.
+You may need to create the `keys` folder if you do not have it or you may need to replace `calendar.json` if one already exists.
 15. Go back to `Google Cloud Console` and open `APIs & Services > Credentials` and select `Create credentials > Service account key`
 16. Create `New Service account` and name it `TTS`.
-Make sure the key type is set to `JSON` and role is set to `Owner`.
+Make sure the key type is set to `JSON` and role is set to `Project > Owner`.
 Then press `Create`
 17. The JSON will autodownload.
 Rename it to `tts.json` and place into your project folder under `functions > keys`.
 18. Now open the project root in `Terminal` or `Command Line` and type `Firebase deploy`